 The Watershed programme is mainly software driven, focusing on Lobby and Advocacy (L&A) activities geared towards influencing government and other duty bearers for positive governance changes in the water sector (WASH services and WRM) that results to sustainable WASH services for all.
 The desired goal of improved water sector governance is driven by strengthening Kenyan civil societies capacity to undertake evidence-based lobbying and advocacy.
 This will lead to measurable improvements in the quality and sustainability of WASH services in Kenya.

-TRAC FM will collaborate with Simavi, NIA, KEWASNET, IRC and Akvo in Kenya to run 4 poll questions between April 2020 and June 2020.Under the Watershed empowering citizens programme, Wottazela Kenya aims to collect citizen feedback in Kajiado County through radio shows and poll questions about access to water and sanitation, gender equality, and social inclusion in WASH activities.
+TRAC FM collaborated with Simavi, NIA, KEWASNET, IRC and Akvo in Kenya to run 4 poll questions between April 2020 and June 2020.Under the Watershed empowering citizens programme, Wottazela Kenya aims to collect citizen feedback in Kajiado County through radio shows and poll questions about access to water and sanitation, gender equality, and social inclusion in WASH activities.